vokdub/card_game/README.md

 # card_game
-you should to choose pairs of cards i'm astudent from Russia i've written a bit about myself
+you should choose pairs of cards i'm astudent from Russia i've written a bit about myself